-Business plans at subsidiary level and across the whole group are presented 6-monthly to the Boards (in February and August Board cycles).
+Business plans at subsidiary level and across the whole group are presented annually in February.
 This analysis includes anticipated funding requirements and the corresponding impacts on covenants and Golden Rules.

-Compliance with loan/bond covenants is of critical importance and is monitored on a monthly basis in relation to actual covenant ratios achieved and future projections, so any corrective actions can be taken as soon as possible.
+Compliance with loan/bond covenants is of critical importance and is monitored monthly in relation to actual covenant ratios achieved and future projections, so any corrective actions can be taken as soon as possible.